Harryman/SneakerNet/README.md

     N0 --> l0((leaf-ab4c<br>02-14-8:00:00))
 ```

-Here is the sequence diagram of syncronizing Nodes A, B, and C, with C coming in the middle of the syncronization
+Here is the sequence diagram of synchronizing Nodes A, B, and C, with C coming in the middle of the synchronization
+Github has a problem rendering the sequenceDiagram but feel to use a mermaid renderer with the following code if it doesn't render properly
 ```mermaid
 sequenceDiagram
     A -->> B: MT:3:fdf3